palinka/time_at_enklave/README.md

 Enklave is the co-working space where I am refreshing and modernizing my C++ knowledge.
 For every check-in and check-out at Enklave I receive an automated e-mail reflecting my presence.

-This C++ example project computes the time I spend in the co-working space.
+This C++ example project computes the time I spent in the co-working space.
 For that it scans a local folder containing the exported mails, filters out the relevant ones and computes the total time.

 ## Compile and run

 ### Linux

 ```
 # Compile